aspose-slides/Aspose.Slides-API-References/content/net/english/aspose.slides/shapecollection/insertzoomframe/_index.md

 ## InsertZoomFrame(int, float, float, float, float, ISlide, IPPImage) {#insertzoomframe_1}

-Creates a new Zoom object and inserts it to a collection at the specified index.
+Creates a new Zoom frame with a predefined image and inserts it into the shape collection at the specified index.

 ```csharp
 public IZoomFrame InsertZoomFrame(int index, float x, float y, float width, float height,